Resistor ladder: Voltage Mode

 The R–2R ladder is inexpensive and relatively easy to manufacture, since only two resistor values are required (or even one, if R is made by placing a pair of 2R in parallel, or if 2R is made by placing a pair of R in series).
 It is fast and has fixed output impedance R. The R–2R ladder operates as a string of current dividers, whose output accuracy is solely dependent on how well each resistor is matched to the others.
 Small inaccuracies in the MSB resistors can entirely overwhelm the contribution of the LSB resistors.
 This may result in non-monotonic behavior at major crossings, such as from 011112 to 100002.

 Depending on the type of logic gates used and design of the logic circuits, there may be transitional voltage spikes at such major crossings even with perfect resistor values.
 These can be filtered with capacitance at the output node (the consequent reduction in bandwidth may be significant in some applications).
 Finally, the 2R resistance is in series with the digital-output impedance.
 High-output-impedance gates (e.g., LVDS) may be unsuitable in some cases.
 For all of the above reasons (and doubtless others), this type of DAC tends to be restricted to a relatively small number of bits; although integrated circuits may push the number of bits to 14 or even more, 8 bits or fewer is more typical.

+The R–2R DAC described above directly outputs a voltage and so is called voltage mode (or sometimes normal mode).

+Current Mode

+Since the output impedance is independent of digital code, the analog output may equally-well be taken as a current into a virtual ground, a configuration called current mode (or sometimes inverted mode).
+Using current mode, the gain of the DAC may be adjusted with a series resistor at the reference voltage terminal.
+The current for all bits pass through an equivalent resistance of 2R to ground.
+The less significant the bit, the more resistors its signal must pass through.
+At each node each bit's current is divided by two.